BarraQDA/nvivotools/README.md

 Another piece of Microsoft brilliance - you can't request that the server simply read a new network configuration - you have to restart the whole thing.
 Back at the SQL Server Configuration Manager window, click on 'SQL Server Services' in the left frame, then right-click on the relevant server instance name and select `Restart`.

-#### 5. (Optional) Punch a hole in the Windows firewall

-If you want to use NVivotools from a different computer than the one running SQL Server (I do this so that I can keep as far away from Windows as possible, but you may find other reasons to do so) you'll need to tell the firewall to allow incoming network connections to SQL Server.
-You'll need to find the SQL Server executable (something like `C:\Program Files\Microsoft SQL Server\MSSQL10_50.QSRNVIVO10\MSSQL\Binn\sqlservr.exe`) and configure the Microsoft Firewall to allow connections to that program.
-Alternatively, you can simply open the relevant port number(s) (from the Microsoft SQL Server TCP/IP configuration above) and allow connections on those ports.

 #### More Information

 Here are a few links that describe other ways of configuring the SQL Server authentication.